 \section{Conclusion, Limitations, \& Future Works}

-In this work, we present\textbf{\textsc{~\algname}}, a general robot manipulation framework that extracts affordances and constraints from LLMs, offering significant generalization advantages for open-set instructions and objects.
-In particular, we use code-writing LLMs to interact with VLMs to compose 3D value maps grounded in observation space, which are used to synthesize trajectories for everyday manipulation tasks.
-Furthermore, we show \algname can benefit from online interactions by efficiently learning a dynamics model for contact-rich tasks.

-\algname has several limitations.
+In this work, we present\textbf{\textsc{~\algname}}, a general framework for extracting affordances and constraints, grounded in 3D perceptual space, from LLMs and VLMs for everyday manipulation tasks in the real world, offering significant generalization advantages for open-set instructions and objects.
+Despite compelling results,~\algname has several limitations.
 First, it relies on external perception modules, which is limiting in tasks that require holistic visual reasoning or understanding of fine-grained object geometries.
 Second, while applicable to efficient dynamics learning, a general-purpose dynamics model is still required to achieve contact-rich tasks with the same level of generalization.
 Third, our motion planner considers only end-effector trajectories while whole-arm planning is also feasible and likely a better design choice~\cite{kavraki1996probabilistic,ratliff2018riemannian,marcucci2022motion}.
 Finally, manual prompt engineering is required for LLMs.
 We also see several exciting venues for future work.
-For instance, the recent success of multi-modal LLMs~\cite{driess2023palm,openai2023gpt,li2023blip} can be directly translated into~\algname for direct visual grounding.
-Methods developed for alignment~\cite{ouyang2022training,bai2022constitutional} and prompting~\cite{wei2022chain,wang2022self,kojima2022large,yao2023tree} can also be used to improve the quality of synthesized value maps and alleviate prompt engineering effort.
-Finally, while we use greedy search in trajectory optimization, more advanced optimization methods can be developed that best interface with value maps synthesized by~\algname.
+For instance, recent success of multi-modal LLMs~\cite{driess2023palm,openai2023gpt,li2023blip} can be directly translated into~\algname for direct visual grounding.
+Methods developed for alignment~\cite{ouyang2022training,bai2022constitutional} and prompting~\cite{wei2022chain,wang2022self,kojima2022large,yao2023tree} may be used to alleviate prompt engineering effort.
+Finally, more advanced trajectory optimization methods can be developed that best interface with value maps synthesized by~\algname.

 \acknowledgments{We would like to thank Andy Zeng, Igor Mordatch, and the members of the Stanford Vision and Learning Lab for the fruitful discussions.
-This work was in part supported by AFOSR YIP FA9550-23-1-0127, ONR MURI N00014-22-1-2740, ONR MURI N00014-21-1-2801, the Stanford Institute for Human-Centered AI (HAI), JPMC, and Analog Devices.
+This work was in part supported by AFOSR YIP FA9550-23-1-0127, ONR MURI N00014-22-1-2740, ONR MURI N00014-21-1-2801, ONR N00014-23-1-2355, the Stanford Institute for Human-Centered AI (HAI), JPMC, and Analog Devices.
 Wenlong Huang is partially supported by Stanford School of Engineering Fellowship.
 Ruohan Zhang is partially supported by Wu Tsai Human Performance Alliance Fellowship.}